The Artist

 Fig. 2-22 & 2-22a.
 Archaic Greek Calfbearer (536 BC), of Acropolis Museum, links man and beast in wholistic matrix of a marble block (h.
 3 ft 2 in.)

-Pegot Waring's Bull (Fig. 2-24, n.d./stone) presents only a perceptual impression of threatening motion (left).
+Pegot Waring's Bull (Fig. 2-24, n.d./stone) presents only a perceptual impression of threatening motion (above).
 Unity imparted by stone matrix provides contrast to complex analytical specifics of Picasso's more conceptual approach.

 Fig. 2-25